Hey Friends, here I am with another travel blog. What people call the place of Romance-Love. PARIS.

 Disneyland Paris has two theme parks: Disneyland (with Sleeping Beauty’s castle) and Walt Disney Studios.
 Top attractions are Space Mountain, It’s a Small World and Big Thunder Mountain.

-There are some more places to see in Paris, which we indeed did saw & we hardly had any energy left after all the walking, so we moved to the hotel and that was end of our Paris journey.
+There are some more places to see in Paris, which we indeed did see & we hardly had any energy left after all the walking, so we moved to the hotel and that was the end of our Paris journey.

 Last but not least, if you want to stay near Moulin Rouge, the nearest metro station is Blanche.
 So you can check the metro map.